pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_ddbms.md

 Lets look in the source code of the method <tt>connection()</tt> in Manager.java:

-To make a connection over IP to a database we use the keyword "remote:".
-For authentication, we use the user 'root' and the password 'root'.
+To make a connection over IP to a database we use the keyword `remote:`.
+For authentication, we use the user `root` and the password `root`.
 If you have choosen an other password, by setting up the docker-container you have to change it here accordingly.

 ```java
 // OPEN THE DATABASE